 There is very little that hasn’t already been said about Dassai.
 Its worldwide popularity is titanic.
-Produced by Asahi Brewing Company in the Yamaguchi prefecture of western Japan, the Dassai label transformed a crumbling brewery nearing bankruptcy into an international industry giant.
+Produced by Asahi Shuzo Co., Ltd. in the Yamaguchi prefecture of western Japan, the Dassai label transformed a crumbling brewery nearing bankruptcy into an international industry giant.
 Their rise from near ruin to being successful pioneers and trendsetters in the industry is a fascinating story.
-(Read Why is the brand “Dassai” so Famous? to learn more about Asahi Brewing Company.)
-Here, we’ll be taking a look at three of Dassai’s most popular selections and exploring some fun food pairings to enjoy in the summer sun, and the uniqueness of each brew.
+(Read Why is the brand “Dassai” so Famous? to learn more about Asahi Shuzo Co., Ltd.) Here, we’ll be taking a look at three of Dassai’s most popular selections and exploring some fun food pairings to enjoy in the summer sun, and the uniqueness of each brew.
 The numbers following the brand name are each sake’s seimaibuai, or rice polishing ratio.
 They represent the remaining percentage of each grain of rice after it has been polished, and are indicative of aroma, flavor, and refinement.
 Any of these will be perfect for that next beach excursion or backyard barbeque.

 This ultra-deluxe daiginjo sake has had over three-quarters of the exterior grain polished away to yield a truly remarkable sake.
 There are very few breweries that have ever attempted to create a sake using rice that has been so highly polished, or even possess the technology to make it possible.
-In fact, Asahi Brewing Company makes an even more premium Dassai that has been polished even further than this!
+In fact, Asahi Shuzo Co., Ltd. makes an even more premium Dassai that has been polished even further than this!

 The Dassai “23” has fruity and confectionary aromas with a touch of minerality.
 There are scents of green pear, pineapple, vanilla and angel food cake, with just a touch of petrichor.
 The wet stone minerality extends into the taste as well, allowing flavors of muscat grape and marshmallow to expand across the palate.
 The Dassai “23” is extremely smooth and light.
 Being that it is such a unique and extraordinary expression of sake, in my opinion, it is best enjoyed on its own as an aperitif.
 Allow the sensations that come from this brew to stand alone.